Focus and Scope

 Peer Review Process

-All journals from Society for Science and Education operate single blinded peer review system with rapid and thorough process through electronic submissions and communications.
+All journals from the Society for Science and Education United Kingdom (SSE-UK) operate single blinded peer review system with rapid and thorough process through electronic submissions and communications.
 In this process the authors names and affiliations will be revealed to the reviewers, while authors are kept blinded from reviewer details.

 Initial decisions are held by Editors-in-Chief and submitted manuscripts will undergo unbiased preliminary assessment for the suitability to the scope of the journals.
 As an extension to the process, the assessed manuscripts are forwarded to at-least two expert reviewers in the field.
 This is intended to advance the correctness, clarity, and wholeness of manuscripts and help editors to decide whether the manuscript has to be published or not.
 Reports from at least two reviewers will be taken in to consideration for the decision to accept or reject a manuscript.
 Editors can give the updated guidance to the reviewers when required.
 Reviewers are given 3 weeks to send their fair and constructive reviews to Editor, and Editors-in-Chief are aimed to take the final decision within 4 weeks from the manuscript submission.